2019 WISE COMPETITION IMPORTANT DATES

 The establishment of the competition aligns with Western’s commitment to the Council of Ontario Universities Statement on Creating a Sustainable Environment.
 This statement acknowledges that Ontario’s universities have special responsibilities on three fronts:

 Separate competitions have been established for undergraduate and graduate students.
 Over the course of three months, students are encouraged to identify a current environmental problem faced at an institutional, local or global level, and highlight their idea(s) for mitigating this problem.
 Social and economic considerations must be included.
 Proposals will be reviewed by a selection committee, and finalists within each competition will be invited to pitch their idea to the committee in a brief oral presentation.
+The competition is open to individuals and teams of two or three.
 The grand prize for the winning proposal within each competition will be $1,500.

 Western will award novel, yet well-developed ideas that aim to reduce society’s environmental footprint.
 We are looking for your ideas on what needs to be done, how it could be done, how much it will cost/save and what the expected outcomes are.
 Ideas can be around waste reduction, the increase of public transportation or cycling, implementation of green roofs, inventions geared towards reducing environmental impacts, etc. It is important to address environmental (e.g., how much water is being saved?), societal (e.g., how will this improve human health?) and economic (e.g., will this lead to commercialization of a new product?) aspects.
 Entries can be made by single applicants or teams.
 The selection committee reserves the right to not award prizes, based on the quality of the applications.

 Two faculty and two staff are selected to sit on the WISE Competition Committee for the 2019 academic year: